Bright traveling breathers in media with long-range, nonconvex dispersion: Conclusion

 In summary, we have introduced a direct computational method for traveling bright breathers of nonlinear dispersive equations.
 Multiple families of BBM and conduit equation traveling breathers have been obtained.
-In the weakly nonlinear regime, these limit to amplitude-modulated wavepackets that are well-approximated by the NLS equation.
-In the strongly nonlinear regime, these traveling breathers were seen to be de-localized, bright modulation defects on cnoidal-type carrier waves.
-Large amplitude BBM breathers were seen to have more pronounced cnoidal backgrounds than the conduit counterparts we computed.
-Our computations indicate that BBM and conduit bright traveling breathers bifurcating from NLS bright solitons propagate with negative velocities only.
-Finally, BBM and conduit traveling breather solutions were found to be dynamically stable over the course of long-time numerical evolution of their initially perturbed waveforms.
-A more detailed study investigating the stability of these traveling breathers through the lens of Floquet theory is possible future work.
+In the weakly nonlinear regime, these limit to amplitude-modulated wave packets that are well approximated by the NLS equation.
+In the strongly nonlinear regime, these traveling breathers were seen to be delocalized, bright modulation defects on cnoidal-type carrier waves.
+Large-amplitude BBM breathers were seen to have more pronounced cnoidal backgrounds than the conduit counterparts we computed.
+Our computations indicate that BBM and conduit bright traveling breathers bifurcating from NLS bright solitons propagate with negative velocities only {and thus it is required to turn to an alternate setup to what is currently being employed, for their experimental generation \cite{mao2023observation}.} Finally, BBM and conduit traveling breather solutions were found to be dynamically stable over the course of long-time numerical evolution of their initially perturbed waveforms.
+A more detailed study investigating the stability of these traveling breathers using Floquet theory is possible future work. {Another interesting problem is the experimental generation of bright breather trains and of even a breather gas, from an unstable periodic wave \cite{maiden2016modulations}.
+The latter could also form the basis for future investigations in other relevant geophysical \cite{whitfield2015wave,helfrich2007decay} or short-pulse optical scenarios \cite{leblond2013models,costanzino2009solitary}}

-Another extension of the present work is the computation of bright and dark traveling breathers (see \cite{mao_creation_2023,hoefer_kdv_2023}) which are generated in the KdV equation via the interaction of solitons and cnoidal waves \cite{kuznetsov_stability_1975}.
-Our computational method could help establish the existence and properties of analogous dark and bright traveling breathers in the absence of integrable structure.
+{Yet another} extension of the present work is the computation of bright and dark traveling breathers \cite{hoefer_kdv_2023} which are generated in the KdV equation via the interaction of solitons and cnoidal waves \cite{kuznetsov_stability_1975}. {Such classes of traveling breathers have been observed experimentally over wide amplitude ranges in \cite{mao2023observation} and have been seen to exhibit qualitatively similar properties to their asymptotic, KdV reductions.
+An open question is how these solutions relate to the bright breathers computed here.
+Can soliton-cnoidal wave interaction solutions be continued to the bright traveling breather solutions obtained here that bifurcate from bright soliton solutions of the focusing NLS equation? } Our computational method could help establish the existence and properties of {such} dark and bright traveling breathers in the absence of integrable structure.
 A tantalizing problem is the existence of more general two-phase solutions that could also be explored using a similar computational framework.